 Word families are groups of words that follow a similar pattern.
 Grouping similar words is an excellent way to teach a large number of words in a relatively short period of time.
 For example, when we teach the EE vowel team in All About Reading Level 2, we teach words like tree, feet, and deep in the same word list.
 And when we teach the GN phonogram in All About Spelling Level 5, the word list includes design, resign, and assignment.

-Instead of learning one or two words per spelling pattern, your child can learn eight to twenty-five words without much additional effort, making it an efficient way to learn.
+Instead of learning one or two words per spelling pattern, your child can learn eight to twenty-five words without much additional effort, making it an efficient way to learn new words.
 And the recall of individual words is improved because similar words are stored together in the student’s brain.
 That’s all great news.

 If you stop there—just teaching word lists grouped by word families—you will be severely disappointed in your teaching efforts.